kentakuramochi/nnc/README.md

 # nn-with-c

-Simple implementation of the neural network in C language, w/o third party libraries
+Implementation of the neural network for study.

 ## Description

+Build a library `libnn` for the neural network implementation in C.

+### Features

+- Create a sequential network with single-input/single-output.
+- Train the network by the backpropagation.
+- No third-party libraries.
+  - Only for the library implementation.
+OSS test framework is used for unit tests.

-- Supported layers:
+### Supported layers

-  - Fully conncted
+- Fully connected
 - Sigmoid
 - Softmax

+### Supported loss functions

+- Binary cross entropy loss
+- Cross entropy loss

 ## Directories and files